Land

 Nestled into the hillside of the Tasman vineyard, our European-style winery is a direct reflection of everything we stand for – minimal interference with natural winemaking processes and treading lightly on Mother Nature.
 This results in pure and genuine wines.

-Designed by Daniel, the 600m² building can process up to 150 tonnes of grapes each harvest.
+The 600m² building can process up to 150 tonnes of grapes each harvest.

 Resource conservation was core to the design.
 The winery is powered by solar energy and cleaned with treated roof water.
 And because it’s built into the hillside, it benefits from natural insulation and only uses minimal energy for heating and cooling.